 Psycho first-time voter Pug Mahoney and die-hard members of the “Irish Guys” social club in Northeastern Pennsylvania hard coal country will do anything to guarantee President Donald Trump’s 2020 re-election.
 In this hard run through the underbelly of Irish America, savage ignorance and white-hot hatred forge a double-barreled attack on women, immigrants, racial minorities, LGBTQ liberation, and the tribe’s own twisted Irish-American identity.
 Together these defective and dangerous lads collude in a cruel cultural campaign of drunk and disorderly apocalypse that dooms their suicide mission to make America great again.
-Buy Now
+Buy Signed Copy

 Outlaw journalist turned outlaw novelist, I'm an outcast who's always willing to fight the establishment.
 In 1991, while working as a columnist at the Times Leader in Wilke-Barre, PA, police charged me with a felony for doing journalism in hard coal country.
 Prosecutors dropped the charge and the Scripps Howard Foundation awarded me a national journalism award for "outstanding service in the cause of a free press."